-- Have a significantly greater difficulty in learning than the majority of others of the same age - Have a disability that prevents or hinders them from making use of educational facilities generally provided for others of the same age in mainstream schools
+- a significant or greater difficulty in learning than the majority of others at the same age. - or have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.